wightsci/OneNoteUtilities/docs/Update-ONPage.md

 ## PARAMETERS

 ### -PageContent
-An xml string containing the updated page content
+An xml string containing the updated page content, or an XxmlElement object containing a OneNote page.

 ```yaml
 Type: Object